 The culprit: Your hair products

 Why they’re to blame: Remember those pesky silicones in your makeup?
-Yeah, they’re in hair products, too, along with sulfates that clog your pores.
-Bad news for face and back acne sufferers.
+Yeah, they’re in your hair products, too, along with sulfates that clog your pores!

 The solution: Check the ingredient lists of your go-to products to see if they contain silicones or sulfates.
 If they do, switch to an organic or all-natural brand instead.

 The culprit: Your workout gear